 4 PER YEAR CHL CLASS:

 3rd Saturday of: Jan, Apr, Jul & Oct 8:30am-4pm – Handgun Safety / Concealed Handgun License Class.
-Our next class is tentatively scheduled for July 19th.
-Our instructors are on holiday in June.
-The Class is still Open
+The next class, (normally scheduled for

 - Heavy or high velocity calibers may be excluded at the Range Officer’s discretion.

-- Membership fees $30, annually.
+- Membership Fees: $40 annually.
 See website for Application and Range Rules.